 - It's Been Done: When Target put out a handheld version of the game in 2018, people were crying out for a port of Oregon Trail for iOS and Android.
 That actually happened in 2011 (see Porting Disaster entry in YMMV), but then Gameloft mismanaged the franchise and screwed the game over...note

-Let's Play: A very popular target for this, especially the second edition of the game.
+- Let's Play: A very popular target for this, especially the second edition of the game.
 It's believed to be the first screenshot LP done on Something Awful.

-Science Marches On: Inverted, actually, in Oregon Trail II and its sequels.
+- Science Marches On: Inverted, actually, in Oregon Trail II and its sequels.
 While you're limited to nineteenth-century medicines, the medical advice from your guidebook and other characters is unrealistically accurate for the period.
 For example, cholera being airborne was the overwhelming medical consensus of the time.
-The disease being waterborne was first proposed by John Snow in 1854, and his view was extremely controversial for a while.
+The disease being waterborne was first proposed by John Snow in 1854note , and his view was extremely controversial for a while.
 The game, however, acts like it's already an established fact that cholera is waterborne.
 Also, bloodletting was a be-all-end-all treatment during the period in which the game takes place, but it's never offered as an option or even mentioned.